 We promote positive change in a non-political and non-campaigning way.
-As an organisation we have a strong sense of commitment to empower people to make their own choices and make positive decisions about independent living opportunities - and so improve their quality of life.
+As an organisation we have a strong sense of commitment to empower people to make their own choices and make positive decisions about independent living opportunities.

-Recently it has been identified that there was a need to create a User Led Organisation (ULO) in Nottingham to provide a “one-stop-shop” for information and advice.
-We are pleased to announce that we have been successful in bidding for funds, which means that we have been able to move to a more accessible location where our members and volunteers are able to have easier access.
+In the past it had been identified that there was a desperate need to create a User Led Organisation (ULO) in Nottingham to provide a “one-stop-shop” for information and advice.
+We are pleased to announce that we have been successfully filling that role for nearly four years now.

-Disability Direct Nottingham helps disabled people, older people and carers who live in the City of Nottingham by offering the following services;
+Disability Direct Nottingham helps disabled people, older people and carers who live in Nottingham/shire by offering the following services;

 Disability direct offers a welfare rights advice service for people who have questions regarding disability related benefits.